-Total enrollment in primary and secondary education, regardless of age, expressed as a percentage of the total population of official primary and secondary education age.
-Gross enrolment ratio can exceed 100% due to the inclusion of over-aged and under-aged students because of early or late school entrance and grade repetition.
+Total enrolment in a specific level of education, regardless of age, expressed as a percentage of the eligible official school-age population corresponding to the same level of education in a given school year.
+Gross enrolment ratio can exceed 100% due to the inclusion of over-aged and underaged students because of early or late school entrance and grade repetition.

 Indicator Gross enrolment ratio, primary and secondary, both sexes (%)

 Source Unesco

-Year of data 2000
+Year of data 2002

 Target 100%